-It’s critically important to get a website migration right as errors can result in a loss of traffic and revenue that can take months to recover.
-Even if everything is done correctly it is still likely there will be some initial traffic loss.
+It’s critically important to get a website migration right.
+Errors can result in a loss of traffic and revenue that can take months to recover.
+Even if everything is done correctly, some initial traffic loss is possible.

 Including all major stakeholders in the process (including the SEO department or SEO agency if applicable), planning ahead and thoroughly testing the website post-launch should help prevent any major issues when a website is moved to a new domain, redesigned, has a change in URL structure or is transferred to a new Content Management System (CMS).

-Consider when the migration will take place – for an e-commerce store, for example, it isn’t wise to migrate 2 months before Christmas.
-Due to the potential for catastrophe, a site migration isn’t something that should be rushed or implemented if staff resources are lighter than usual.
+Consider when the migration will take place.
+After high-season is usually lower risk.
+For an e-commerce store, for example, it isn’t wise to migrate 2 months before Christmas.
+Due to the potential for catastrophe, a site migration shouldn’t be rushed or implemented if staff resources are lighter than usual.

-If your website is being redesigned an audit of your existing website can help identify issues that should be avoided and strengths that can be replicated on the new website.
+If a website is being redesigned, an audit of the existing website can help identify issues to avoid and strengths to replicate on the new website.

-Once the new design is complete it makes sense to prioritise certain sections of the website.
+Once the new design is complete, prioritise certain sections of the website.
 For example, do pages that receive the most traffic exist on the new website?
 If not, is there a good reason?
-If these pages don’t exist or there is an error in the migration a significant chunk of your traffic could be lost.
+If these pages don’t exist or there is an error in the migration, a significant chunk of search traffic could be lost.

-If you track conversions (you should!) it makes sense to prioritise the pages that convert best – if the migration is part of a redesign, will a redesigned website convert better than the old website?
-It’s wise to do some usability and A/B testing.
-The highest authority
+If you track conversions (you should), also prioritise the best converting pages.
+And if the migration is part of a redesign, will a redesigned website convert better than the old website?
+It’s wise to do some usability and A/B testing before committing to the new website.

 The highest authority web pages can be prioritised too.
-Looking at your webpages in Moz’s Open Site Explorer (Page Authority) gives a good idea of which pages have the highest authority gained from links.
-You could also run a Strongest Subpages report in Link Research Tools.
-Looking at the most linked to content in Google Webmaster Tools is an alternative.
+Looking at the domain in Moz’s Link Explorer (account required), Page Authority shows which pages have the highest authority gained from backlinks.
+Other options are the Strongest Subpages report in Link Research Tools and Google Search Console’s Links reports.

 In summary, if you can’t afford to lose the amount of traffic or revenue a page generates, make sure it exists (or has been replaced) and works on the new website.